sejmasijaric/AmbiguityResolutionSystem/README.md

 - JUnit 5 and Mockito (Java)

 ## Modules
-Each module has a single responsibility, communicating via REST APIs or MQTT topics.
-This ensures modularity and fault tolerance.
+Each module has a single responsibility, communicating via REST APIs or interfaces.
+This ensures modularity and minimizes coupling.

 ## Future work
 - Integrate a UI for manual ambiguity resolution
 - Support concurrent activity detection
 - Optimize image capturing and processing latency
-- Expand ML model to more activity classes
+- Expand ML model to more activity class labels